 Family History We are able to help you research your family history and have a huge amount of local information in our records.
 The society houses Rutherglen rate records and Rutherglen Sun editions on microfilm, with Victorian Births, Deaths & Marriages records on microfiche, Carlyle & District Cemetery records and local school records.
 To help us exist as a Society we have a small fee for any research carried out – $40 per initial enquiry.
 If you would like further information please contact us.

 Rutherglen Gold Battery

 The battery underwent restoration works in 2011/12 and is now available for public viewing daily between 9.00am and 5.00pm.
-Collect an access key from the Rutherglen Wine Experience & Visitor Information Centre to enter the battery and view informative storyboards and video demonstrations.
+Call or collect an access code from the Rutherglen Wine Experience & Visitor Information Centre to enter the battery and view informative storyboards and video demonstrations.

 Large groups can be catered for, and demonstrations of the battery can be arranged by phoning the Rutherglen Historical Society on 02 6032 9425 or 0408 087 079